OPszyszo/BubbleAI/README.md

 # BubbleAI
-Bańka, your helpful new assistant
+Bubble, your helpful new assistant